Continue to: Max Factor (post-1945)

 Max did not get involved with the movie business in California in any major way until 1913, when Cecile B. DeMille rented a number of Max Factor wigs for his feature film ‘The Squaw Man’ (Famous Players-Lasky Corporation, 1914).
 Max Factor’s involvement with Hollywood increased rapidly after that as the film industry in Hollywood developed; by 1915, Hollywood was a major film production centre and by the 1920s it produced the vast majority of films made in the United States.

 It was common practice for hairdressers in the nineteenth and early twentieth centuries to sell theatrical make-up.
 Actors and actresses purchased wigs and false hair, and many hairdressers and wigmakers stocked greasepaint and other theatrical supplies to better cater for their trade.
 Since he was close to the centre of town, Max stocked stage make-up from firms like Leichner and Minor for sale to actors, singers and dancers performing in the nearby theatres and vaudeville musical halls.
-Increasingly, he also carried items he manufactured himself – sold under his ‘Supreme’ brand – including henna shampoo, liquid white, rouge, face powder, eye make-up, cleansing cream and lip rouge (Basten, 2008, p.
+Increasingly, he also carried his own lines – sold under his Supreme brand – including henna shampoo, liquid white, rouge, face powder, eye make-up, cleansing cream and lip rouge (Basten, 2008, p.
 22).

 In 1914, he added a cream greasepaint to the Supreme range.
 Produced in 12 shades it was made by mixing pigments into a base of vegetable oils.
 Supreme Greasepaint – also known as ‘flexible greasepaint’ – has been widely touted as the first make-up developed specifically for the movie industry.
 According to the story told about its development, Max created it to overcome problems associated with the use of stick greasepaint in motion pictures.